alistairjcbrown/learning-javascript-challenge/README.md

 All you need for this is a browser and a text editor.
 I recommend [Sublime Text](http://www.sublimetext.com/), but you can use whatever you're comfortable with.

 If you know `git`, then clone this repository.
 If not, Github lets you download the files as a zip.
 You'll get this instructions file, the `index.html` file, a `js` directory which contains `app.js` and a `css` directory which contains `style.css`

 `index.html` contains the boilerplate to pull in the Javascript file and the CSS style, to get you started.
-It also pulls in all libraries needed for the tasks (jQuery, jQuery UI) from Google's CDN.
+It also pulls in all libraries needed for the tasks (jQuery, jQuery UI) from the jQuery website.

 ---